akshayaky/amfoss-tasks/introspection.md

  ## Why should you choose me?

 I am a computer enthusiast and have been learning in the CS for the past two years though it is mostly limited to programming.
 I have learned C++ and MySQL through my school education.
 I also learned python on my own after the class 12 exams.
-I have tried my level best in completing the tasks I completed, though I wish I did the javascript and Go tasks as I have not worked with these languages and could learn them for the tasks.
+I have tried my level best in completing the tasks I completed, though I wish I did the  Go task as I have not worked with this language and could learn it for the task.
 I am dedicated to my work and can spend many hours doing the same.
 Though I am interested in programming and other CS stuff, I was a bit lazy to learn new things other than those taught at school.